 - Volume >500 GB/day poorly optimized (explosive cost)

-- No KQL skills (blocking learning curve)
+- No KQL (learning curve)

 - 100% on-premise sovereign environment (QRadar/Splunk better)